-In the event we need to access the funds that are not currently liquid, we will not be able to do so without the possible loss of principal, until a future auction for these investments is successful or they are redeemed by the issuer or they mature.
-If we are unable to sell these securities in the market or they are not redeemed, then we may be required to hold them to maturity.
-We do not anticipate a need to access these funds for operational purposes for the foreseeable future.
-We will continue to monitor and evaluate these investments on an ongoing basis for impairment.
-Based on our ability to access our cash and other short-term investments, our expected operating cash flows, and our other sources of cash, we do not anticipate that the potential illiquidity of these investments will affect our ability to execute our current business plan.
+In the event we need to access the funds that are not currently liquid, we will not be able to do so without the possible loss of principal, until a future auction for this investment is successful or it is redeemed by the issuer or it matures.
+If we are unable to sell this security in the market or it is not redeemed, then we may be required to hold it to maturity.
+We do not anticipate a need to access the funds for operational purposes for the foreseeable future.
+We will continue to monitor and evaluate this investment on an ongoing basis for impairment.
+Based on our ability to access our cash and other short-term investments, our expected operating cash flows, and our other sources of cash, we do not anticipate that the potential illiquidity of this investment will affect our ability to execute our current business plan.